m-umar-raza/Library_Management_System/README.md

 8. **Search book by Title or Author**: This feature allows you to search for books by their title or author.

-9.**File Handling**: This feature allows the data to be kept safe and not deleted when the program terminates.
+9. **File Handling**: This feature allows the data to be kept safe and not deleted when the program terminates.

 ## How to Run